 Our research initiatives, such as the Radical Ideas in Brain Science Challenge and the Rennie Fund for the Study of Epilepsy, provide funding for cutting-edge research and encourage interdisciplinary and collaborative approaches.
 We also encourage our members to apply for funding from our collaborators: the Weill Neurohub, Aligning Science Across Parkinson’s (ASAP), and the UCSF | UCB Schwab Dyslexia & Cognitive Diversity Center.

 Our research and technology centers bring together interdisciplinary groups of researchers to support new areas of research, develop tools for neuroscience research, and apply the new knowledge and tools to advance our understanding of the brain.
-Our centers are The Center for Neural Engineering and Prostheses (CNEP), The Henry H. Wheeler, Jr. Brain Imaging Center (BIC), The Institute for Cognitive and Brain Sciences (ICBS), and The Redwood Center for Theoretical Neuroscience (RCTN), and The Berkeley Center for the Science of Psychedelics (BCSP).
+Our centers are The Center for Neural Engineering and Prostheses (CNEP), The Henry H. Wheeler, Jr. Brain Imaging Center (BIC), The Institute for Cognitive and Brain Sciences (ICBS), The Redwood Center for Theoretical Neuroscience (RCTN), and The Berkeley Center for the Science of Psychedelics (BCSP).
 HWNI faculty are also affiliated with several other centers.
 Learn more about HWNI’s centers, collaborating centers, and initiatives below.

 Proposals consist of a 1-page research description, a lay summary, a 1-page budget justification, and CV(s) or biosketch(es) for PI(s).

 History of Program and Donor

 The Rennie Fund was created in 1962 as the result of a bequest from the Mary Elizabeth Rennie Trust.
-Although she wasn’t an alumna, Ms. Rennie’s brother, William Rennie, Jr., had been a member of the Berkeley class of 1919.
+Ms. Rennie’s brother, William Rennie, Jr., had been a member of the Berkeley class of 1919.
 The bequest was initially made to the UC Regents to be used at their discretion for the study of epilepsy, but in 1981, the fund was allocated to the UC Berkeley campus.

 Awards will be $20-40K per funded proposal.
 The award will be provided in a single installment on September 1, available for a period of one year.
 We anticipate making up to 1-2 awards per year.